nikans/codebasehq-telegram-bot/README.md

 # Vscale notifications
 Optionally, you can setup vscale account status notifications in `config/vscale.php` and call `hook_vscale.php` with CRON (see `config_sample/cron.txt`)

+# To-do

+- [x] Register CodebaseHQ account automatically with API-key
+- [ ] Add bot to groups
+- [ ] Configure which notifications user'd like to receive